Program Overview

 The degree is offered as a Masters Plan III Option (course work only) program which consists of:

-The MS degree consists of five required courses plus an additional six elective courses.
+The master of science degree consists of five required courses plus an additional six elective courses.
 The courses can be taken in any order and can be currently completed in as little as 18 months.

 Look for the courses in the current schedule of classes with a course comment that reads "Limited to managed online program students only."
 For more information, contact the ECE Grad App Assistance team at eceadmissions@unm.edu or 505.277.2436.